Wackymax/CPOrm/README.md

     private String isbn;
     ```

     * `@PrimaryKey` will allow to make a column as primary key, and auto increment.
-Default value for autoIncrement is true. for e.g.
+Default value for autoIncrement is true.
+For now the library only supports keys of type long. for e.g.

     ```
     @PrimaryKey